realm/jazzy/README.md

 Both Swift and Objective-C projects are supported.

-*Objective-C support was recently added, so please report any issues you find.*
+*SwiftPM support was recently added, so please report any issues you find.*

 Instead of parsing your source files, `jazzy` hooks into [Clang][clang] and [SourceKit][sourcekit] to use the [AST][ast] representation of your code and